openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 ### Implementation Details/Notes/Constraints [optional]

 First, it must be noted that Multus CNI itself is a meta-CNI.
-From high level perspective, its purpose is to call other CNIs according to the CNI configs supplied by the user in form of NetworkAttachmentDefinitions and Pod annotations.
+From a high level perspective, its purpose is to call other CNIs according to the CNI configs supplied by the user in form of NetworkAttachmentDefinitions and Pod annotations.
-Any specific actions are related to the delegate CNIs itself.
+Any specific actions are related to the delegate CNIs.
 For example: creating veth pair, attaching one end of veth to the bridge and making the other end available within the Pod is responsibility of `bridge` CNI is this example.
 MicroShift team will create tests for CNIs that will be declared as supported.
-However these tests will not explore the breadth and depth of possible network setups, so ultimately responsible for correctness of the configuration is the user.
+However these tests will not explore the breadth and depth of possible network setups, so ultimately the responsibility for correctness of the configuration is up to the user.

 #### Manifests